History of CryptoPunks

 Larva Labs alerted the public to the bug via this tweet:

 In the days following, Larva Labs issued a new smart contract with the bug removed and added bid functions.
-On 23 June 2017, they 're-minted' all of the Punks and airdropped them back to their rightful owners.
-Note that all 10,000 Punks and their IDs are identical between both versions of the contract. v1 and v2 Punks are identical in their aesthetic, though non-fungible and unique in their tokening.
+On 23 June 2017, they 're-minted' all of the Punks and airdropped them back to the initial claimants.

 2017-2020 - The Dark Ages for Punks